Appearance

 setLocalStorageItems | array of { key: string, value: string } | Doppio-specific local storage entries to set before rendering. optional |

-waitForFunction | waitForFunctionParameters | Waits for a function to finish evaluating in the page's context. optional |
+waitForFunction | waitForFunctionParameters | Waits until a JavaScript expression evaluated in the page's context returns a truthy value. optional |

-waitForSelector | waitForSelectorParameters | Waits for a selector to appear in the page. optional |
+waitForSelector | waitForSelectorParameters | Waits for a CSS selector to match in the DOM, with optional visibility or hidden checks via options. optional |

 pdf | PDFOptions | Options to configure PDF generation.
 Only available for PDF render. optional |